-Gordon Qian is a research scientist at Snap Research Creative Vision team, leading the unified multimodal generation and its end-to-end R&D. He earned his Ph.D. in Computer Science from KAUST, where he was fortunate to be advised by Prof. Bernard Ghanem.
+Gordon Qian is a Senior Research Scientist on the Snap Research Creative Vision team, where he focuses on end-to-end research and development for video, image, and 3D media generation.
+He earned his Ph.D. in Computer Science from KAUST, where he was advised by Prof. Bernard Ghanem.

-If you are interested in working in image/video generative models with me, please reach out at guocheng.qian [at] outlook.com
+If you are interested in working on image and video generative models with me, please reach out at guocheng.qian [at] outlook.com

 Ph.D. in CS